 - Check the fan wheel for any wear or corrosion, as either can cause catastrophic failures.
-Check also for the build-up of material which can cause unbalance resulting in vibration, bearing wear and serious safety hazards.
+Check also for the buildup of material which can cause unbalance resulting in vibration, bearing wear and serious safety hazards.
 Clean or replace the wheel as required. - Check the V-belt drive for proper alignment and tension (see section on V-belt drives).
-If belts are worn, replace them as a set, matched to within manufacturer's tolerances.
-Lubricate the coupling of direct-drive units and check for alignment (see section on couplings). - Lubricate the bearings, but do not over lubricate (see the bearing section for detailed specifications). - Ceramic-felt shaft seals require no maintenance, although worn seals should be replaced.
-When lip-type shaft seals are provided, lubricate them with "NEVER-SEEZ" or other antiseize compound. - During any routine maintenance, all setscrews and bolts should be checked for tightness.
-See the table for correct torques. - 6.
-When installing a new wheel, the proper wheel-to-inlet clearance must be maintained (see Figure 3).
+If belts are worn, replace them as a set, matched to within manufacturer's tolerances. - 3.
+Lubricate the bearings, but do not over lubricate (see the bearing section for detailed specifications). - During any routine maintenance, all setscrews and bolts should be checked for tightness.
+See the table for correct torques. - 5.
+When installing a new wheel, the proper wheel-to-inlet clearance must be maintained (see Figure 2).